 06.03.79 The Birch Hotel, Ashton.

-07.03.79 Bowdon Vale Youth Club with SISTER RAY Gig photographed by Martin O'Neil
+07.03.79 Bowdon Vale Youth Club with SISTER RAY Gig photographed by Martin O'Neill More here Here is the Ticket for the gig!

-09.03.79 Middleton Civic Hall with The last chickens in the shop & The Salford Jets.
+09.03.79 Middleton Civic Hall with The last chicken in the shop & The Salford Jets.

 16.03.79.
 The Factory, Manchester, with "Last chicken in the shop."
 Gig Review